willkoehler/docs/rubber_v2.2.2/rubber_aws_deploy.md

     group :production do
       gem 'therubyracer', :require => false   # javascript runtime for pre-compiling assets on the server end

+To avoid installing therubyracer and other production gems on your development machine, run bundler using the `--without production` option.
+This is a remembered option, meaning it only needs to be used once and will be applied automatically after that.

+    bundle --without production

 ##Vulcanize the app to setup the necessary files for Rubber.
 We vulcanize each role manually, rather than use an all-in-one generator like "`complete_passenger_mysql`"